lokas/netCoreComposeAndKuberneties/README.md

 # netCoreComposeAndKuberneties

-## Use postman to test play with it
+## Use postman to test, play with it
-   import postman colleciton
+   import postman collection
 ## Run using docker-compose